ND3MW4/NDEMWA.GITHUB.IO/index.md

 ---

-> ⚡ *Driven by a passion for designing, innovating, and optimizing the systems that power our world.*
+> ⚡ *Bridging electronics and AI to bring analytics-powered systems to life.*

+---